Raniz85/raniz.blog/src/posts/devcontainers2/index.md

 the environment variable in the profile only applies to `lxc exec`.

 # Sound
-Getting sound working is essentially the same as for graphical applications, but instead of mounting a directory we mount a proxy socket.
+Enabling sound is essentially the same as graphical applications, but instead of mounting a directory we mount a proxy socket.
 The profile for PulseAudio looks like this:

 ```
 config: